aj-phillips/Blender-Timelapse-Tool/README.md

 - Click on "Select Output Folder" in the Timelapse Settings panel.
 - Choose the directory where you want to save your timelapse.

+### Set Frame Start

+- Adjust the "Frame Start" slider in the Timelapse Settings panel to your desired starting point of the timelapse.

+### Set Frame End

+- Adjust the "Frame End" slider in the Timelapse Settings panel to your desired finishing point of the timelapse.

+### Set Frame Rate

+- Adjust the "Frame Rate" slider in the Timelapse Settings panel.

 ### Set Timelapse Speed